Great Purge: Stalin's role

 Historians with archive access have confirmed that Stalin was intimately involved in the purge.
 Russian historian Oleg V. Khlevniuk says, "Theories about the elemental, spontaneous nature of the terror, about a loss of central control over the course of mass repression, and about the role of regional leaders in initiating the terror are simply not supported by the historical record".
 In addition to signing Yezhov's lists, Stalin issued instructions about certain individuals; he once told Yezhov, "Isn't it time to squeeze this gentleman and force him to report on his dirty little business?
 Where is he: in a prison or a hotel?"
 Reviewing one of Yezhov's lists, he added "beat, beat!" to M. I. Baranov's name.
 Stalin signed 357 lists in 1937 and 1938 authorizing the execution of about 40,000 people; around 90 percent of these are confirmed to have been shot, 7.4 percent of those executed legally.
 While reviewing one list, Stalin reportedly muttered to no one in particular: "Who's going to remember all this riff-raff in ten or twenty years time?
 No one.
 Who remembers the names now of the boyars Ivan the Terrible got rid of?
 No one."
 He ordered 100,000 Buddhist lamas in Mongolia to be liquidated, but political leader Peljidiin Genden resisted the order.

 Yezhov may have misled Stalin about aspects of the purge.
 Contemporary and some subsequent commentators surmised that the Great Purge had not begun at Stalin's initiative, and the idea circulated that the process was out of control after it began.
 Stalin may have failed to anticipate NKVD excesses under Yezhov, and objected to the large numbers of people Yezhov was purging.
 He interrupted Yezhov when he announced that 200,000 party members were expelled, saying that they were "very many" and suggesting that the expulsion of 30,000 former Trotskyists and 600 Zinovievists "would be a bigger victory".

 Stephen G. Wheatcroft wrote that although the "purposive deaths" caused by Hitler constitute "murder", those under Stalin fall into the category of "execution"; however, in "causing death by criminal neglect and ruthlessness (...)
 Stalin probably exceeded Hitler":

-Stalin undoubtedly caused many innocent people to be executed, but it seems likely that he thought many of them guilty of crimes against the state and felt that the execution of others would act as a deterrent to the guilty.
+Stalin undoubtedly caused many innocent people to be executed, but it seems likely that he [genuinely] thought many of them guilty of crimes against the state and felt that the execution of others would act as a deterrent to the guilty.
 He signed the papers and insisted on documentation.
 Hitler, by contrast, wanted to be rid of the Jews and communists simply because they were Jews and communists.
 He was not concerned about making any pretence at legality.
 He was careful not to sign anything on this matter and was equally insistent on no documentation.